 January 2018, the Mason Jazz Vocal Ensemble will be a featured collegiate ensemble at the JEN conference in Dallas, TX.
 May 2018, Darden is honored to present at the Institute for Jazz Research "Jazz Voices" conference in Graz, Austria.

 Dr. Purcell received her Bachelor of Fine Arts in Vocal Jazz Performance at Virginia Tech, a Master of Music and a Doctor of Musical Arts in Jazz Performance at the University of Illinois at Urbana-Champaign.

-Darden’s recent CD, Where the Blue Begins, produced by Stockton Helbing with arrangements by Shawn Purcell, released November 2016 and continues to receive airplay and reviews.
+Darden’s recent CD, Where the Blue Begins, produced by Stockton Helbing with arrangements by Shawn Purcell, released November 2016 and can be purchased at iTuned, CDBaby and Amazon.